37chandler/WedgeProject/submission (1).md

 Loads all data into GBQ data set.

 `TaskOneNEW.ipynb`:
 This file unzips the data, determines the header and delimeter of each file, then uses the data_functions.py file to clean and load the data into GBQ.
+I created a dictionary of headers to have handy for the files that did not have a header.
+I also included a percentage completed just to give feedback on how far along the process was.

 `data_functions.py`:
 This file contains two functions that clean the data, then take a pandas dataframe and loads it into a GBQ table.

+    - `clean_data`: This function takes a pandas dataframe as an argument and runs it through a series of cleaning steps.
+To start it assigns false to any columns with null or empty to the boolean values.
+Then it converts the date column to datetime objects.
+Finally it creates two dictionaries to hold string and float values for the appropriate columns.
+I split the data because I wanted to ensure the empty spaces in the string columns were not converted to null values where appropriate.
+Once this is done, it converts the string columns to string values and the float columns to float values and returns the cleaned dataframe.

+    - `load_data`: This function takes a cleaned pandas dataframe and loads it into a GBQ table.
+It first creates a client object to connect to the GBQ data set.
+Then it creates a table schema from the cleaned dataframe.
+Finally it loads the data into the GBQ table.
+I also put in a check to see if the table already exists and if it does, it will delete the table and recreate it.
+This was useful for testing purposes.
+In the future I want to add a check to see if the table is empty and if it is, it will load the data.
+If it is not empty, it will not load the data.
+This will be useful for when I am running the notebook multiple times and do not want to keep loading the same data over and over again.

 ### Task 2